Square degree

 An illustration of a solid angle formed by a rectangular pyramid, whose apex angles are both 10 degrees.
 The resulting solid angle is about 99.747369 square degrees.
 The size of Moon, as seen from Earth, is shown in yellow for comparison.

 A square degree (deg^{2}) is a non-SI unit measure of solid angle.
 Other denotations include sq. deg. and (°)^{2}.
 Just as degrees are used to measure parts of a circle, square degrees are used to measure parts of a sphere.

-Analogous to one degree being equal to π/180 radians, a square degree is equal to (π/180)^{2} steradians (sr), or about sr or about 3.046×10^-4 sr.

-The whole sphere has a solid angle of 4π sr which is approximately 41253 deg^{2}:
+Analogous to one degree being equal to π/180 radians, a square degree is equal to (π/180)^{2} steradians (sr), or about sr or about 0.3046 msr (millisteradian).
+The whole sphere has a solid angle of 4 sr, which is approximately 41253 deg2: